Find a book

 272pp

-Persephone's second volume of Whipple short stories (the first was The Closed Door and Other Stories) consists of a novella – Every Good Deed, originally published separately in 1944 – and nine short stories.
+Persephone's second volume of Whipple short stories (the first was The Closed Door and Other Stories) consists of a novella – Every Good Deed, originally published separately in 1944, about an adoption gone awry – and nine short stories.

 Endpaper